marcos-thiago/ReFramework-WordIndexes/README.md

 # ReFramework-WordIndexes
 Solution to a problem presented in a real interview, using ReFramework, PDF file, text files and MS Excel.

+The technology used in this project is UiPath 2020.10.2

-You are free to use your own creative solutions but the following needs to be applied and show in your coding.
+The following needs to be applied and show in your coding.
 -	RE – Framework
 -	Using a Queue
 -	Best practices and standards